Compendium solar spectrum formation: RT basics

 For a two-level scattering line (initial {\bf d} or {\bf e} followed by many {\bf b} or {\bf c} steps with small chance of collisional destruction) the actual photon losses occur near the mathematical $\tau\tis\,0$ surface, in the last scattering around depth $\tau\tis\,1$, but the losses start being felt already near the thermalization depth.
 There the radiation is nearly isotropic (fully in the isothermal simplification) and becomes more and more anisotropic further out, ending up purely outward directed at the surface.
 The scattering decline towards the $\sqrt{\varepsilon}$ value there may be seen as inward-diffusing photon losses.
 The same holds within effectively thick features rather than a plane-parallel atmosphere.

 For two-level atoms the losses deplete the upper level with larger fractional $b_u$ decrease than the corresponding fractional $b_l$ increase of the lower level due to the Boltzmann ratio between them: in two-level atoms the lower level is the main population reservoir with $n_1\!\gg\!n_2$ and therefore close to LTE because there is nowhere else to go so that nearly the whole abundance sits in $n\tis\,1$.
 The $b$ curves in the first plot of \SSXpage{89} for \MgIIk\ in ALC7 are the textbook example.
-These ions are not two-level atoms but close to it because Mg is predominantly once-ionized throughout the ALC7 photosphere and chromosphere, as shown by the fractional lower-level population curve in the same plot.
+These ions are not two-level atoms but close to it because Mg is predominantly once-ionized throughout the ALC7 photosphere and ``chromosphere'', as shown by the fractional lower-level population curve in the same plot.
+Hence \MgII\ \hk\ suffer NLS two-level scattering only, no NLW interlocking to other wavelengths nor NLT memories in time.

-``Photon suction'' is a multi-level detour phenomenon, done by strong lines when the population reservoir is in the next stage, as for most neutral metals in the photosphere.
+``Photon suction'' is a NLW multi-level detour phenomenon, done by strong lines when the population reservoir is in the next stage, as for most neutral metals in the photosphere.
 It is the reverse of photon pumping in which incoming photons overexcite higher levels from a lower population reservoir (\rrref{endnote}{note:pumping}); in photon suction outgoing photons draw population from a higher reservoir down into lower levels.
-The alkali resonance lines are the prime example.